-This function will print an audiogram of a test record - use the \hat{T} and \hat{T} keys to make the selection.
+This function will print an audiogram of a test record - use the \hat{v} and \hat{v} keys to make the selection.
 Pre-printed audiogram paper is available for this purpose.

 This function returns control to the database overview page.